-The State of New Mexico's core debt programs administered by the State Board of Finance are affordable with respect to the revenue streams pledged to repayment.
+The State of New Mexico's core debt programs administered by the State Board of Finance remain affordable with respect to the revenue streams pledged to repayment.
 These programs reflect solid debt management policies and practices, reliable repayment structures, and minimal reliance upon or competition for General Fund dollars.

-Over the past several years, the State has weathered significant volatility in global natural resource pricing and in-state production levels, which resulted in the near-elimination of General Fund reserves.
-True to its history, however, the State worked diligently to restore operating balance and restore strong balances in the General Fund.
-Now, particularly in the wake of increases in natural resource pricing and production, the tide has turned and the revenue future is bright.
+Over the years, the State has weathered significant volatility in global natural resource pricing and in-state production levels, which placed significant stress on General Fund reserves.
+Each time this has happened, the State worked diligently to restore balance in its operating budget and restore strong balances in the General Fund.
+Over the past several years, the State has sought to maintain reserves at historically high levels, and has been successful in that effort.

 As described herein, each of the core State bonding programs are funded by dedicated revenue streams, including the dedicated general obligation bond millage, the Severance Tax Bonding Fund revenues and the State Road Fund revenues, for the general obligation, severance tax and transportation bonding programs, respectively, and none of these core bonding programs utilize revenues that flow into or would otherwise flow into the General Fund.
 Each of the programs continue to provide strong legal protections and the revenue-backed bonds demonstrate strong historical and projected debt service coverage.

-The State's determination to strengthen reserve balances to well above the 10% level is an important financial management policy objective, reflected in the Lujan Grisham administration establishing a significantly higher target for General Fund reserves.
-The State's historically strong General Fund reserve balances have underpinned its credit ratings, and these reserves will now be augmented by the establishment of the Rainy Day Fund to capture and retain a portion of the growth in natural resource derived revenues.
-The State fully expects that actions taken by the Legislature and the Executive over the course of the next several years will be closely watched by rating analysts and investors alike to gauge the continuing commitment of the State to sustaining strong reserve levels.
+The State's determination to maintain strong reserve balances has for years been an important financial management policy objective.
+The recent establishment of the Rainy Day Fund within the Tax Support Reserve to capture and retain a portion of the growth in natural resource derived revenues, as well as concerted efforts to address historic pension funding issues, further underpin New Mexico credit ratings.
+The State can expect actions taken by the Legislature and the Executive over the course of the next several years to be closely watched by rating analysts and investors alike to gauge the continuing commitment of the State to sustaining its strong reserve levels.